dochope/Easy-AVR-USART-Class-Library/README.md

 # Easy-AVR-USART-Class-Library
 An interrupt-driven USART (UART) library for AVR microcontrollers, with support for multiple UARTs, using ring buffers for receive/transmit.
-Designed to be easy to use, like arduino libraries (with less overload).
+Designed to be easy to use, especially like arduino libraries (with less overload).

 # Features
 - easy to use